|Hurricanes and Virginia

 1999 Hurricane Floyd brought more than 10 inches of rain to part of the Tidewater

 region and Eastern Shore on September 16.
-The town of Franklin in southeastern
+Franklin in southeastern Virginia was

-Virginia was devastated.
-Epic rainfall caused one of the state's historic natural disasters.
+devastated as more than 15 inches fell.
+Epic rainfall caused one of the state's historic

-2003 Hurricane Isabel struck on Septenber 18.
-About 10 hours of high winds resulted
+2003 Hurricane Isabel struck on September 18.
+About 10 hours of high winds

-in an immense loss of trees in the eastern third of the state and record power outages.
+resulted in an immense loss of trees in the eastern third of the state and record power

-Peak gusts included Norfolk Naval Station, 83 mph, Quantico 78 mph, Langley AFB 76
+outages.
+Peak gusts included Norfolk Naval Station, 83 mph, Quantico 78 mph, Langley

-mph and Richmond International Airport, 73 mph.
-Gusts flirted with 100 mph in the Middle
+AFB 76 mph and Richmond International Airport, 73 mph.
+Gusts flirted with 100 mph in the

 2011 Hurricane Irene tracked along the coast on August 27.
 Heavy rain, including